Gabor Fields: Orientation-Selective Level-of-Detail for Volume Rendering: Regressing Gabor Fields

-\paragraph{Hierarchical Regression} To distill voxel density grids into a hierarchical Gabor field, we first build the Gaussian pyramid $\{G_l\}_{l=0,...,K}$ using \cref{eq:vox_sigma} with $\sigma_0 = \frac{1}{120\pi}$.
+To distill voxel density grids into a hierarchical Gabor field, we first build the Gaussian pyramid $\{G_l\}_{l=0,...,K}$ using \cref{eq:vox_sigma} with $\sigma_0 = \frac{1}{120\pi}$, which we determined empirically.
 The lowest level (typically 3 or 4) contains the lowest frequencies.
 All voxel grids are zero-padded to match $N_{\max}$ in all dimensions and placed in a $[-1, 1]^3$ cube to render reference images.
 We render tomographic reference images using ratio tracking \cite{novak14} with a high count of samples per pixel.
 We sample cameras from a hemisphere surrounding the $[-1, 1]^3$ cube.
 We directly fit a Gaussian mixture to the lowest level.
 The remaining levels are jointly fit by a single Gabor mixture.

 \paragraph{Initialization} We derive analytic formulas to define the exact frequency band that our mixture has to model.
 The Gaussian kernels model the lowest frequency band, and their scale solely determines their spectral footprint.
 The smallest appropriate scale for each level $l$ is given by